olivierdagenais/cowboy-server/README.md

     hostname: cowboy
     ```

+Now we have a `cloud-config.yml` that looks suspiciously like the one in this repository.

+### Boot the RancherOS installer

-1. Boot RancherOS (I had previously configured a USB storage device with [UNetbootin](https://unetbootin.github.io/))
+You can download the `rancheros.iso` file from [the RancherOS releases page](https://github.com/rancher/os/releases/).
+I configured a USB storage device with it using [UNetbootin](https://unetbootin.github.io/).

+1. Boot from the USB storage device.
 1. Record what storage device is attached where; both of these commands will give you information about what storage devices are connected, how big they are and what partitions might already exist on them:

     ```sh